MStarmans91/starter-hugo-academic/content/authors/karthik/_index.md

 role: PhD Student, Erasmus MC, Rotterdam, NL

 # Title of project here
+bio: "Automatic grading and phenotyping of soft-tissue tumors on digital pathology using AI"
 interests:
 - "Automatic grading and phenotyping of soft-tissue tumors on digital pathology using AI"